Changing the educational landscape on a global scale.

 Mohandas Karamchand Gandhi did not preach non-violent civil disobedience to millions of Indians.
 He just inspired his vision in numerous others who did this work for him.

 About 4 years ago I read about the “one for one” vision.
 In fact I went out and bought 10+ pairs.
 I wore them everywhere, I mean everywhere, even to school.

 Picture me in a 3 piece suit and a pair of TOMS.

 Obviously, people questioned me on my choice of footwear I simply relayed the TOMS’ vision.
-Completely unconscious to the fact, I had indeed become a member of the TOMS tribe.
+Completely unconscious to the fact, I had indeed become a member of the TOMS collective.